 In addition, Ali sits on the Law Advisory Board at Wolverhampton University.

 Katy Barnes is Head of Risk at Sky.
 After studying a Masters in Analytical Credit Risk Management and spending five years as a Senior Scoring Analyst at EE, Barnes went on to grow her career in a number of Commercial positions, before being appointed Head of Risk for Sky Mobile.

-Vice President, Investment Banking, Keefe, Bruyette & Woods
+Director, Investment Banking, Keefe, Bruyette & Woods